MikyTuberr/MTE/README.md

 - **Layers System:** The Layers System in MTE provides a powerful organizational structure for handling various elements within your 2D game.
 Layers are a fundamental concept in game development, offering a flexible way to manage the rendering order and interactions between different components.

+- **ImGui Integration:** MTE seamlessly integrates ImGui, a popular GUI toolkit, to provide developers with an easy-to-use interface for tweaking parameters, inspecting variables, and debugging their games.

+- **Glad (OpenGL):** MTE utilizes Glad, a library for loading OpenGL functions, to ensure compatibility and efficient rendering on a variety of systems.
+This allows developers to take full advantage of OpenGL capabilities in their 2D game projects.

 ## Getting Started

 To get started with MTE, follow these steps: